FogSecurity/aws-data-perimeter-iam/README.md

 * Data access issues
 * Application availability issues
 * Misconfiguration of data

+There are authorized use of these actions with some reasons below:
+* Update to security guardrails that require changes to different encryption keys.
+* Switching encryption from types of encryption keys such as to CMKs from AWS Owned or AWS Managed.
+* Standard maintenance or update of application and data encryption.
+* Data ownership team change.

+See [blog post](https://www.fogsecurity.io/blog/updating-encryption-in-aws-ransonware) for more insights from our research.

 ### AWS Service Encryption IAM Actions Table (Update Resources)